enzodesena/covid-genome-matlab-parser/README.md

 In order to avoid repetition of operations that are costly either in terms of computation or bandwidth, the software is divided into steps:

 * **step_1_download_genbank** - This will download all the sequences into a directory `dataset` as individual `.mat` files.
 Re-running this script will only download files that are not present in the `dataset` directory, so you can run it again to keep your dataset up-to-date with the NCBI dataset.
 * **step_1_download_genbank_yaml_deprecated** - This will download all the sequences into a directory `dataset` as individual `.mat` files.
 Re-running this script will only download files that are not present in the `dataset` directory, so you can run it again to keep your dataset up-to-date with the NCBI dataset.
 This script uses an old YAML file that NCBI no longer makes available, so running this script will result in a 404 error.
-The old files associated to this YAML files are still contained in the ``dataset`` folder and are bundled together with the new ones using the ``step_3_bundle_datasets`` script.
+The old files associated to this YAML files are still contained in the ``dataset`` folder and are bundled together with the new ones.

 ### Structure of dataset